nikhilm/node-taglib/README.md

 Due to TagLib's design, every `Tag` object in memory has to keep its backing file descriptor open.
 If you are dealing with a large number of files, you will soon run into problems because operating systems impose limits on how many files a process can have open simultaneously.
-If you only want to read meta-data and not write it immediately, then **deep copy** the fields over to a plain JS object, then dispose the `Tag` object so that you can operate on more files.
+If you want to only read tags, use `read()` instead as it will immediately close the file after the tag is read.

 ### Tag.save(callback)